moriswala/android-mvvm-architecture-sample/README.md

 # Booking - Android Architecture Sample

 A simple app that loads information from REST API to show one approach to using some of the best practices in Android Development.
 Including:
+ * Google Auth
  * ViewModel
  * LiveData
  * Hilt (for dependency injection)